-For many, using anything but a solid state drive for their system would be unacceptable from a performance standpoint.
-So why do one has to settle for less performance from a flash drive?
-This little drive from Super Talent is powered by a SSD grade controller in the form of the SandForce SF1200.
+For many, using anything but a solid-state drive for their system would be unacceptable from a performance standpoint.
+So why does one has to settle for less performance from a flash drive?
+This little drive from Super Talent is powered by an SSD grade controller in the form of the SandForce SF1200.
 This in and of itself would almost surely guarantee a cult following.
 Does it sound too good to be true?
 Is the Super Talent Express RC8 – now finally certified for Windows To Go – the perfect blend of power and portability?
 Check out my full review to find out.

 This not only allows the RC8 to be about half the size of what others would be, it also allows the SandForce controller to have all 8 channels fully populated.
 As for the SandForce controller itself, while Super Talent did opt for the older SF-1200 controller, it is still easily the most powerful controller used in a known consumer flash drive.
 The only downside is that sequential read and write are not going to be as high as they would be if Super Talent had opted for the SF2281 (or one of the 8 variants of the second generation SandForce controller).

-Further helping make the Express RC8 a longer lived device is something called “over-provisioning”.
+Further helping make the Express RC8 a longer-lived device is something called “over-provisioning”.
 You may have noticed that this is a 50GB drive, yet it uses 8 “chips” of 8GB.
 This equals 64GB of NAND.
 The other 14GB is set aside by the controller.
-The primary purpose for the reserved storage is to replace dead NAND blocks.
-This coupled with the fact that the SF1200 controller can recover data from an insanely high amount of bad blocks seamlessly to you the end-user (and your operating system) means that as the drive ages and blocks dies, your data will not only be safe but you will not even notice any difference.
+The primary purpose of reserved storage is to replace dead NAND blocks.
+This coupled with the fact that the SF1200 controller can recover data from an insanely high amount of bad blocks seamlessly to you the end-user (and your operating system) means that as the drive ages and blocks die, your data will not only be safe but you will not even notice any difference.

 With an average of nearly 220MB/s, the Express RC8 certainly is one peppy little flash drive.
 It really is in a different league than similarly-sized storage solutions.
 I just wish that Super Talent had opted for the SF2281 controller as I would be looking at numbers twice as good as this.